JacksonJang/JAlert/README.md

 ## Overview

-if you need a customizable Alert, you can use "JAlert" easily.
-I'd like to use easily for everyone through JAlert Library.
-When you have the features you want but not in JAlert, just send me your ask.
+JAlert is a simple, customizable Alert View written in Swift.
+You can choose the type you want and use it.

 ## Installation